Arcyak/MOClib/README.md

 ## Description

-Building a Python MOC library that creates a MOC from list of HEALPix cells.
-Note: the project asks to create a library and to illustrate it into a notebook.
-The best way to provide a library, consists to  make a module that can be reused.
-As a bonus, I also package the module
+MOClib is a custom Python MOC library that uses the Astropy library to build MOC trees and serialization from HEALPix cells.
+The library contains actually two classes: `python Loader and Moc_tree`. <br>
+The Loader class is able to query a VOTable from Vizier, update the coordinate system if needed and create the HEALPix number associated to each object.
+The Moc_tree class takes care of processing the cells from the HEALPix column of a astropy.Table object.
+A MOC serialization can be obtained from the Moc_tree class for further analysis.

 ## Example